-Drain Water Heater
+Drain Water Heater (with Tank)

-- 12. Turn off the Water Heater Power switch before draining the water heater tank to avoid damage to the heating element. - 13.
-Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach (requires socket and ratchet).
+12a.
+Turn off the Water Heater Power switch before draining the water heater tank to avoid damage to the heating element.
+Drain the water heater (with tank) by removing the plug from the base of the water heater tank, accessible from the outside of the coach (requires socket and ratchet).
+Reinstall the water heater drain plug and close the P-T Relief valve when drained